each year, the governor of Virginia announces November is Virginia Indian Heritage Month

 The English referred to Virginia rather than Tsenacomoco, the term used by Powhatan's Algonquians to describe the region where they lived.
 What was the first name for the place we now call Virginia?
 No one knows; the Paleoindians left no records providing any clues to their languages.

-Today, the Federal government has officially recognized seven Native American tribes; the Commonwealth of Virginia has recognized four more tribes.
-The tribe with the largest number of residents in Virginia is the Monacan Indian Nation, with over 2,600 people.10
+Official state recognition of tribes began in 1983.
+The Commonwealth of Virginia has recognized 11 tribes.
+The Federal government has officially recognized seven Native American tribes.
+The tribe with the largest number of residents in Virginia is the Monacan Indian Nation, with over 2,600 people.15

 Powhatan's control over Tsenacomoco may have been greater on the southern bank of the Rappahannock River, which is one explanation for the concentration of Algonquian settlements north of that river (marked by blue line - and on John Smith's map, "north" is to the right, not at the top)